bml-research/Labcourses/cloning/cloning.md

 >Cells are ready for transformation.
 They will be competent for 30 min.
 Alternatively, cells can be frozen at -80ºC by adding 87% (v/v) glycerol (17.5 µl 87% (v/v) glycerol for each 100 µl of bacteria suspension).

 #### Preparation of plates
+Prepare 100 mL medium.
+You will be able to pour 5 plates.
+The recipe for the LB medium:
+- 1% (w/v) Bacto-tryptone
+- 0.5% (w/v) Bacto-yeast-extract
+- 1% NaCl
+- 1.5% Agar
+Autoclave and cool untill ~ 55°C
+Then add:
+- 100 µg/mL final concentration Ampicillin (stock is 100 mg/mL)
+- 20 µg/mL final concentration X-Gal (stock is 20 mg/mL in DMSO)
+- 100 µmol/L final concentration IPTG (stock is 100 mmol/L)

+> Why do you need to add?
+What is the function?
+> - Ampicillin
+> - X-Gal (hint: search for information about the lac operon)
+> - IPTG (hint: search for information about the lac operon)

+Pour 5 plates (this means that you will use approximately 20 mL per plate).

+#### Transformation
+- Mix 25 µl (thawed) competent cells gently by flipping the tube.
+- Add 2 µl ligation mixture and mix gently by flipping the tube.
+- Incubate for 20 min. on ice.
+- Heat-shock the cells for 45-50 seconds at 42°C in a waterbath.
+- Incubate for 2 min. on ice.
+- Add 900 μl RT LB medium to each transformation-reaction.
+- Incubate 60 minutes at 37°C in a shaking incubator at 150 rpm.
+Position the tubes horizontal.
+Use tape to fixate the tubes.
+- Centrifuge 1 min. at max speed in a Eppendorf centrifuge.
+Discard most of the supernatant (leave approximately 100 µl) and mix the remaining liquid by pipetting up and down.
+- Use a drigalski spatula to plate the cells on the agar plates.
+- Incubate the plates at 37°C overnight.

+### Day 4